-At the organization of the new County of Summit, held on Monday April 6th, 1840, Thomas Wilson of Northfield was appointed the county’s first Sheriff.
+On February 28, 1840, the State Legislature formally created the County of Summit by combining townships from Portage, Stark, and Medina Counties into the new county.
+At the organization of the new County, held on Monday April 6th, 1840, Thomas Wilson of Northfield was appointed the county’s first Sheriff.
 He served two terms from 1840-1844.

 During Sheriff Wilson’s tenure, the county’s first jail was opened at the northeast corner of the intersection of Broadway and Center Street, across from the current courthouse.
 This original Jail housed approximately 40 inmates and the Sheriff’s Office.